2022 in Professional Fighters League: Events

-As part off a new multi-year deal with ESPN, the first event of the 2022 PFL season will kick off on April 20, 2022.
+As part of a new multi-year deal with ESPN, the first event of the 2022 PFL season will kick off on April 20, 2022.
 The new deal includes “expanded media rights,” with the entirety of the PFL's 2022 playoffs, as well as the “majority of regular season events” to simulcast on ESPN and ESPN+.
 Additional event coverage will also be featured on ESPN2.